FTL-Hyperspace/FTL-Hyperspace/wiki/Lua-Script-Module.md

 #### Parameters:

 *   callback `function`
-    * Callback function to register
+    * Callback function to register *note this function can take an argument which specifies whether it was called for starting a new game or loading a saved game*

 Your function will be called once upon starting a new run (and/or loading a run)